|

 and striving for seamless repair.
 Nothing

-shouts 'bodge' like stark contrasts in materials – unless it’s sloppily
+shouts 'bodge' like stark contrasts in materials – unless, that is, it’s sloppily

 applied

-age, made of local stone of various colours and textures – the opposite
+age, made of indigenous stone of various colours and textures – the opposite

-stone of uniform colour.
+stone of more uniform colour.
 Mating new and old was a challenge that had to

 |